-A Study to Compare Darolutamide Given With Androgen Deprivation Therapy (ADT) With ADT in Men With Nonmetastatic Prostate Cancer and Raise of Prostate Specific Antigen (PSA) Levels After Local Therapies
+A Study to Compare Darolutamide Given With Androgen Deprivation Therapy (ADT) With ADT in Men With Hormone Sensitive Prostate Cancer and Raise of Prostate Specific Antigen (PSA) Levels After Local Therapies

 Researchers are looking for a better way to treat men at high-risk of biochemical recurrence (BCR) of prostate cancer.

 BCR means that in men who had prostate cancer and were treated by either surgery and/ or radiation therapy, the blood level of a specific protein called PSA rises.
-PSA is a marker for prostate cancer development.
-This may mean that the cancer has come back even though no cancer or cancer spreading is yet detectable using conventional imaging such as computed tomography (CT) scans, magnetic resonance imaging (MRI) and bone scans.
+PSA is a marker of prostate cancer cells activity.
+The PSA increase means that the cancer has come back even though conventional imaging such as computed tomography (CT) scans, magnetic resonance imaging (MRI) and bone scans does not show any lesion of prostate cancer.
 Recently a more sensitive imaging method called prostate-specific membrane antigen [PSMA] positron emission tomography [PET]) /computed tomography [CT]) scan may identify prostate cancer lesions not detectable by conventional imaging.
-Men with BCR have a higher risk of their cancer spreading to other parts of the body, particularly men with a stage of prostate cancer where the PSA levels raised to a certain limit within a specified period of time after local therapies.
+Men with BCR have a higher risk of their cancer spreading to other parts of the body, particularly when PSA levels raised to a certain limit within a short period of time after local therapies.
 Once the cancer spreads to other parts of the body, it can become even harder to treat.

 In men with prostate cancer, male sex hormones (also called androgens) like testosterone can help the cancer grow and spread.
 To reduce androgens levels in these patients, there are treatments that block androgens production in the body called androgen deprivation therapy (ADT).
 ADT is often used to stop prostate cancer.
-Another way to stop prostate cancer growth and spread is to block the action of androgen receptors on prostate cancer cells.
-Next generation androgen receptor inhibitors (ARIs) including darolutamide can block the action of androgens receptors and are available for the treatment of prostate cancer in addition to ADT.
+Another way to stop prostate cancer growth and spread is to block the action of androgen receptors on prostate cancer cells called androgen receptor inhibitors (ARIs).
+The new generation ARIs including darolutamide can block the action of androgens receptors and are available for the treatment of prostate cancer in addition to ADT.
 It is already known that men with prostate cancer benefit from these treatments.

-The main objective of this study is to learn if the combination of darolutamide and ADT prolongs the time that the participants live without their cancer getting worse, or to death due to any cause, compared to placebo and ADT given for 24 months.
-A placebo is a treatment that looks like a medicine but does not have any medicine in it.
+The main objective of this study is to learn if the combination of darolutamide and ADT prolongs the time that the participants live without their cancer getting worse, or to death due to any cause, compared to placebo (which is a treatment that looks like a medicine but does not have any medicine in it) and ADT given for a pre-specified duration of 24 months.

 To do this, the study team will measure the time from the date of treatment allocation to the finding of new cancer spread in the participants by using PSMA PET/CT, or death due to any cause.
 The PSMA PET/CT scans is performed using a radioactive substance called a "tracer" that specifically binds to the prostate-specific membrane antigen (PSMA) which is a protein often found in large amounts on prostate cancer cells.